tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 Why did the JavaScript heap close shop?
-It ran out of memory. 🤖
+⚡ AI Joke of the Day: 🤖 Have a great weekend!
+I hope your code behaves the same on Monday as it did on Friday. 🤖

 ---